 - Quality control checks and audits- A quality control (QC) system identifies flaws weaknesses and helps to overcome them.
 Regular quality control checks and audits should be done to ensure only good quality ingredients are used for preparing the dish.

-3. Hiring Employees for Your Quick Service Restaurant
+3. Hiring Employees that are a Quick Service Restaurant Fit

 Recruitment of quality manpower at affordable rates, and retaining them is one of the biggest challenges of running a restaurant and is especially true in the case of a QSR chain.

 There is a high attrition rate among employees, especially at the junior level.
-People with good communication and people skills are needed, and the ones that are, switch to BPO’s and call centers.
+People with good communication and people skills are needed, and the ones that are, usually find work in BPOs and call centres.
 To decrease turnover, and to acquire reliable employees, it is advisable to hire through word of mouth and employee referrals.
 Hiring through agencies is also a good idea as they provide experienced professionals.
 Find out how to reduce the employee turnover in your restaurant here.

 “Attrition rate is 10-12% per month, which is the highest in any hospitality sector.”
 Says Kaushik Roy, CEO Biryani by Kilo.